lxl66566/urldecoder/README.md

 English | [简体中文](./docs/README.zh-CN.md)

-A tool to decode URLs in your files.
+A tool to batch decode URLs in your files.
 A toy project written in Rust.

 Decoding URLs shortens the string length and increases readability.
 Example: